Jcg408/CLI-project/README.md

 Flatiron School Online Immersive Software Engineering Course CLI Data Gem Portfolio Project

-The purpose of this project is to use Object Oriented Ruby, Collaborating Objects and Scraping to build a CLI application.
+The purpose of this project is to use object oriented Ruby, collaborating classes and Nokogiri scraping to build a CLI application.
-This project is 10 Top Favorite Cocktails with recipes.
+The project scrapes data from a webpage and presents a user interface.
+The subject of the project is Top 10 Favorite Cocktails.

 ## Installation